-Western blotting is a widely used technique in a variety of research fields used to detect protein in a given sample.
-If you are new to Western Blotting, then you are likely in the stage of learning all you can about how the procedure works and the specific steps to ensure you get accurate and valuable data.
+Western blotting is used in a variety of research fields to used to detect how much of a protein is in a given sample.
+If you are new to Western blotting, then you are likely in the stage of learning all you can about how the procedure works and the specific steps to ensure you get accurate and valuable data.
 Or maybe you have been doing them for awhile, but your results are less than ideal.
 You might be finding yourself repeating experiments because of different issues keep coming up.
-In this blog post, we are going to talk about what to consider before you do your Western blot, so you do not fall into the common issues that can arise due to poor planning and preparation.
+In this blog post, we are going to talk about what to consider before you do your next Western blot, so you do not fall into the common issues that can arise due to poor planning and preparation.

 Do I really need to spend time planning my Western blot experiment?